Zaidizz96/taskmaster/README.md

   - Modified the "Add a Task" form to save task data in the local database.
   - Refactored the homepage to display tasks from the local database.
   - Updated the detail page to show task description and status.

+- **Day 5 (November 6, 2023):**
+  - Added Espresso UI testing to enhance the app's quality and reliability.

 ## Screenshots